Skip to main content

 Minimum Crowdloan Contribution

 The minimum balance for contributions for a crowdloan campaign is currently set to .
-This is in an attempt to make crowdloans as accessible as possible while maintaining a balance to justify the use of the network's resources.
+This is to make crowdloans as accessible as possible while maintaining a balance to justify using the network's resources.

 Each created campaign will have an index.
-Once a crowdloan campaign is open, anyone can participate by sending a special transaction that references the campaign's index.
+Once a crowdloan campaign is open, anyone can participate by sending a transaction referencing the campaign's index.
 Tokens used to participate must be transferable that is, not locked for any reason, including staking, vesting, and governance because they will be moved into a module-controlled account that was generated uniquely for this campaign.
 See system accounts for more information.

 Do not send Crowdloan contributions directly to the Parachain address